Children's activities in Prague

-There are plenty of activities for children in Prague, for kids of all ages.
-And there are family friendly restaurants to eat in.
-Many of the general sights and attractions listed on Prague Experience
+There are many fun activities for children in Prague, for kids of all ages, plus nice family friendly restaurants to dine in.
+Of course, children will enjoy visiting the general sights and attractions in Prague

 Restaurants for children in Prague

 Many restaurants welcome children,